 In Lincoln's speech, he refers to three instances of mob violence that had taken place in recent years in what were then the western states of Illinois, Missouri, and Mississippi.
 (Can you imagine a time when the mid-west and mid-south were considered the western frontier?)
-Use the See Think Wonder graphic organizer to explore the map and images.
+Use the See Think Wonder graphic organizer to explore this map and the following images.

-(WARNING: MAP AND IMAGES MAY CONTAIN GRAPHIC IMAGES OF RACIAL VIOLENCE - PLEASE USE CAUTION.)
+(WARNING: MAP MAY CONTAIN GRAPHIC IMAGES OF RACIAL VIOLENCE.)